-Time lapse video from Raspberry PI camera
+Time lapse video with rpicamera-still and Raspberry PI camera

-Last Updated on 2nd September 2023 by peppe8o
+Last Updated on 19th July 2024 by peppe8o

 One of the most common Raspberry PI accessories is the Raspberry PI Camera.
 Besides common usages (like videoconferencing), RPI gives a lot of advanced functions.
-One of the most intriguing is getting a time-lapse video from a Raspberry PI camera
+One of the most intriguing is getting a time-lapse video from a Raspberry PI camera.

 Time Lapse Technique

-In the following picture this process is described with an example, where from 15 fps (frame per second) we take 1 image every 5 and compress extracted images in a new video.
+In the following picture, this process is described with an example, where from 15 fps (frame per second) we take 1 image every 5 and compress extracted images in a new video.
 Images that would be shown after 5 seconds (from frame 76) will appear in a new video file after 1 second:

 What We Need

-As usual, I suggest adding from now to your favourite e-commerce shopping cart all the needed hardware, so that at the end you will be able to evaluate overall costs and decide if continue with the project or remove them from the shopping cart.
+As usual, I suggest adding from now to your favourite e-commerce shopping cart all the needed hardware, so that at the end you will be able to evaluate overall costs and decide if to continue with the project or remove them from the shopping cart.
 So, hardware will be only:

-- Raspberry PI 3 Model A+ (including proper power supply or using a smartphone micro usb charger with at least 3A) or newer Raspberry PI Board
+- Raspberry PI Computer Board (including proper power supply or using a smartphone micro USB charger with at least 3A)

 - high speed micro SD card (at least 16 GB, at least class 10)